 Section 1.
-The legislature finds that Hawaii attracts migrating citizens from the Freely Associated States (FAS) —- the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau —- who seek education, health, and economic advancement for themselves and their families.
+The legislature finds that Hawaii attracts migrating citizens from the Freely Associated States — the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau — seeking education, health, and economic advancement for themselves and their families.
 However, currently, the State is ill-equipped to facilitate their assimilation into our community.
 In the past few years there have been a growing number of Freely Associated States students enrolling in Hawaii's public schools who face numerous challenges due to cultural differences, including language barriers.
 These students and their families lack not only the language skills, but also the cultural awareness necessary to survive, let alone excel, in their new environment.

-Assisting these communities is challenging in that, due to cultural differences and a lack of cultural awareness, members of the FAS communities are often unwilling to immediately trust and accept services from individuals and organizations within the larger community.
-Thus, the need to tap into either existing organizations with established relationships with the FAS communities, or existing methods or approaches for successfully serving the FAS communities is essential to also effectively assimilate, educate, and prepare FAS community members for gainful employment within the State.
+Furthermore, assisting these communities is challenging in that, due to cultural differences and a lack of cultural awareness, members of the Freely Associated States communities are often unwilling to immediately trust and accept services from individuals and organizations within the larger community.
+Thus, the need to tap into either existing organizations with established relationships with the Freely Associated States communities or existing methods or approaches for successfully serving the Freely Associated States communities is essential in effectively assimilating, educating, and preparing Freely Associated States community members for gainful employment within the State.

-The legislature finds that the University of Hawaii, including the community college system, is dedicated to the betterment of all the diverse ethnic populations in Hawaii.
-As part of the community college system, Leeward community college is an educational institution that is sensitive to cultural awareness and education and is also dedicated to offering quality workforce programs.
-As such, Leeward community college is an ideal candidate for shepherding a workforce program to provide comprehensive services to the FAS communities.
+The legislature also determines that the University of Hawaii, including the community college system, is dedicated to the betterment of all diverse ethnic populations in Hawaii.
+As part of the community college system, leeward community college is an educational institution that is sensitive to cultural awareness and education and is also dedicated to offering quality workforce programs.
+As such, leeward community college is an ideal candidate for shepherding a workforce program to provide comprehensive services to the Freely Associated States communities.

 SECTION 2.
-The purpose of this Act is to authorize Leeward community college to develop a program for the provision of services to Freely Associated States students to ensure their success in school, as well as to the Micronesian, Marshallese, and Palauan communities at large, through cultural education and integration, language, employment, training, and legal services, that may include but are not limited to services to:
+The purpose of this Act is to require leeward community college to develop a program for the provision of services to Freely Associated States students to ensure their success in school, as well as to the Micronesian, Marshallese, and Palauan communities at large, through cultural education and integration, language, employment, training, and legal services, that may include but are not limited to services to:

-(1) Ensure that students from the FAS are equipped with the necessary tools and skills to achieve success in school;
+(1) Ensure that students from the Freely Associated States are equipped with the necessary tools and skills to achieve success in school;

-(2) Develop a comprehensive multidisciplinary community-based family support system for immigrants from the FAS;
+(2) Develop a comprehensive multi-disciplinary community-based family support system for immigrants from the Freely Associated States;

-(3) Address issues of cultural transition, through the promotion of cultural coherence and self-identification;
+(3) Address transitioning issues through the promotion of cultural coherence and self-identification;